JJConsulting/JJMasterData/doc/Documentation/articles/components/link_button.md

 ## Customization

-You can check all properties from JJLinkButton at our [API Reference](https://portal.jjconsulting.com.br/jjdoc/lib/JJMasterData.Core.WebComponents.JJLinkButton.html)
+You can check all properties from JJLinkButton at <xhref:JJMasterData.Core.UI.Components.JJLinkButton>